maxzheng/datarunner/README.rst

 datarunner
 ==========

-A small, yet powerful, data workflow manager that helps you write better ETL scripts using reusable and testable code.
+A simple data workflow runner that helps you write better ETL scripts using reusable code pieces.

 Quick Start Tutorial
 ====================